Determinantal Point Processes for Coresets: Implementation

-The runtime of this strategy given the dual eigendecomposition is $\mathcal{O}(N\mu^2)$.
-Also, for a proof that this strategy does sample from a DPP with $L$-ensemble $\ma{L}=\ma{\Psi}^\adjoint\ma{\Psi}$ we refer the reader to our technical report~\cite{tremblay_optimized_2018}.
+The runtime of this strategy given the dual eigendecomposition is $\mathcal{O}(n\mu^2)$.
+Also, for a proof that this strategy does sample from a DPP with $L$-ensemble $\ma{L}=\ma{\Psi}^\adjoint\ma{\Psi}$ we refer the reader to our technical report~\citep{tremblay_optimized_2018}.
+These algorithms are implemented in the Julia toolbox we have developed for this work (DPP.jl available at \url{https://gricad-gitlab.univ-grenoble-alpes.fr/barthesi/dpp.jl}).
+Alternatively, one could use G. Gautier's well-documented Python toolbox DPPy (available at \url{http://github.com/guilgautier/DPPy}).